dfs5/F5CIS/CIS/2_nginx-ic-plus/README.md

      .dockerconfigjson: base64encoded
     type: kubernetes.io/dockerconfigjson

-and add that secret in the end of the deployment declaration.
+...and add that secret in the end of the deployment declaration.
 ##### imagePullSecrets:
 #####   - name: my-registry-secret
 Note: Enable N+ with App Protect and allow access to N+ dashboard.